-This post was written by Candace Chewning, Mayor’s Office of Labor.
+This post was written by Candace Chewning, Philadelphia Department of Labor.

 On June 26, 2020, Mayor Kenney signed the Employee Protections in Connection with COVID-19 Emergency Health Order law into effect.
 This law protects employees who “blow the whistle” on employer health violations during COVID-19.